Lung Cancer Screening

 Who should consider lung cancer screening – and why?

 About Lung Cancer

+The type of cancer diagnosed is based on how the cells look under a microscope.
 The most common type is non-small cell lung cancer.
-The type of cancer diagnosed is based on how the cells look under a microscope.

 Lung cancer that is detected early — before spreading to other areas of the body — is more often successfully treated.
 Unfortunately, when lung cancer is diagnosed, occasionally the disease has already spread outside the lung.